 The Board has adopted a policy relating to a director's tenure and priorities.
 Under this policy, upon a director reaching the age of 75, and on each anniversary thereafter for so long as such individual continues to serve as a director, such director must tender his or her written resignation from the Board to the Corporate Governance and Compensation Committee.
 The Committee will, within 30 days, consider the resignation offer and will recommend to the Board whether or not to accept it.
 The Board will thereafter act on the Committee's recommendation within 30 days.
 If a resignation is accepted, it will be effective either: (i) before the commencement of the next annual general meeting of the Company's shareholders at which directors are to be elected; or (ii) upon acceptance of such offer of resignation by the Board, as determined by the Board.
-In addition, the policy provides that upon initially becoming a director of the Company and at each Board meeting occurring immediately before the annual general meeting of the Company and at each Board and committee duties is one of such director's top priorities and that such director's personal or professional circumstances do not adversely affect such director's ability to effectively serve as a director of the Company.
+In addition, the policy provides that upon initially becoming a director of the Company and at each Board meeting occurring immediately before the annual general meeting of the Company's shareholders at which directors are to be elected, each director will represent to the Board that membership on the Board and the carrying out of such director's Board and committee duties is one of such director's top priorities and that such director's personal or professional circumstances do not adversely affect such director's ability to effectively serve as a director of the Company.
 Each director is expected to demonstrate this commitment in part by a high level of attendance at Board and Committee meetings.

-Orientation and continuing education
+Director orientation and continuing education